-The safety of SOLOSEC was evaluated in 147 female patients with trichomoniasis who participated in Trial 5, a placebo controlled, double blind trial, of whom 143 (97.3%) patients completed the 'Test of Cure' (TOC) visit.
-In this trial, 74 patients received a single 2-gram oral dose of SOLOSEC, and 73 patients received placebo.
-The mean age of the patients in this study was 37.7 years, with a range of 15 to 65 years.
+The safety of SOLOSEC was evaluated in 147 female patients with trichomoniasis who participated in Trial 4, a placebo controlled, double blind trial, of whom 143 (97.3%) patients completed the 'Test of Cure' (TOC) visit.
+In this trial, 74 patients received a single 2-gram oral dose of SOLOSEC and 73 patients received placebo.
+The population who received SOLOSEC consisted of adult female patients, aged 19 to 65 years.
 Most of the patients were Black or African American (134/147; 91.2%).
-In the primary phase of Trial 5, i.e., baseline to TOC visit, one SOLOSEC-treated patient was discontinued from the study due to nausea and productive cough.
+In the primary phase of Trial 4, i.e., baseline to TOC visit, one SOLOSEC-treated patient was discontinued from the study due to nausea and productive cough.